sorrowless/ansible_vps/README.md

 Main playbooks there are:

 * letsencrypt.yml - Issue a LetsEncrypt certificate for given host, using either official certbot or dehydrated script.
 Tested on Ubuntu 16.04 LTS.
+In case of using dehydrated script, AWS Route 53 with dns-01 challenge supported.

 To apply any of there all you need is just